The Rules

 A panel of judges will award up to 15 points based on a rubric similar to the voting system used during the regular season.

-The public will also cast a ranked-choice vote.
-The top group based on audience voting will get 15 additional points.
 The second-highest ranked will get 10 additional points and third highest-ranked will get 5 additional points.

-The two teams that receive the most points during Semifinals will advance to the finals.
 During Finals, any remaining teams (the bottom 2) will not compete, but will each perform an exhibition number (solo, small group, or whole group).

 The team with the top number of points given during the Finals round will be named CCKL League Champion and be given medals and a free private karaoke party of their choosing.
-The team with the second-highest number of points will receive runner-up medals

 Changes & Concerns